Greytiger23/alx-low_level_programming/0x00-hello_world/README.md

-compling a c file that does not link
+generating the assembly code for c file